What is a meaningful representation of protein sequences?: Methods

-\paragraph{Acknowledgements.} This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement no 757360).
+\paragraph{Acknowledgements.} This work was funded in part by the Novo Nordisk Foundation through the Center for Basic Machine Learning Research in Life Science (NNF20OC0062606).
+It also received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (757360).
 NSD and SH were supported in part by a research grant (15334) from VILLUM FONDEN.
-W.B. was supported by a project grant from the Novo Nordisk Foundation (NNF18OC0052719).
-We gratefully acknowledge the support of NVIDIA Corporation with the donation of GPU hardware used for this research.
+WB was supported by a project grant from the Novo Nordisk Foundation (NNF18OC0052719).
+We thank Ole Winther, Jesper Ferkinghoff-Borg, and Jesper Salomon for feedback on earlier versions of this manuscript.
+Finally, we gratefully acknowledge the support of NVIDIA Corporation with the donation of GPU hardware used for this research.

-\paragraph{Author contributions. } N.S.D., S.H. and W.B. jointly conceived and designed the study.
-N.S.D conducted the experiments.
+\paragraph{Author contributions. } NSD, SH and WB jointly conceived and designed the study.
+NSD and WB conducted the experiments.
 All authors contributed to the writing of the paper.

 \typeout{get arXiv to do 4 passes: Label(s) may have changed.
 Rerun}